 Born in Ngamotu, Sophie spent her younger years living in the Pacific Islands before returning to Taranaki for High School.
 She completed her degree in psychology and human resources at Canterbury University and her first role saw her working in Dubai, Qatar and Abu Dhabi with an Australian HR company.

 Her career has seen her specialise in strategy, communications and people and change management across various industries, and most recently in Law as the CEO of Govett Quilliam.
-She holds several governance roles; on the Board of Business Central, Trustee of Taranaki Women’s Refuge, and previously as the Chair of both the Taranaki Chamber of Commerce and CEO Forum.
+She holds several governance roles; Trustee of Taranaki Women’s Refuge, and previously as the Chair of both the Taranaki Chamber of Commerce and CEO Forum.
 Sophie has been a Trustee of Toi Foundation since September, 2020.

 Sophie and husband Michael have two children, Isabella and Theo and she leads an active life with a keen interest in ocean swimming, running and supporting local community initiatives.

 Robin was appointed as a Trustee in June 2017.
-A chartered accountant recently retired from the practice of Staples Rodway Taranaki and now actively engaged with a number of governance roles.
+Robin is a retired chartered accountant and now actively engaged with a number of governance roles.
+He is a Fellow of the Institute of Chartered Accountants of Australia and New Zealand and a member of the Institute of Directors.

 Robin completed his education at Victoria University with a Bachelor of Commerce and Administration.
 Joining the accounting profession in Wellington, that was soon followed by several years in Asia and the United States and eventually residing in Taranaki from 1985.

-Robin has throughout in his professional career had the opportunity to work with a wide variety of organisations in providing services centred around corporate recovery, strategic advice, assurance, governance and a number of related services.
+Robin has throughout in his professional career had the opportunity to work with a wide variety of organisations in providing services centred around corporate recovery, strategic advice, assurance, governance and several related services.

-Robin was previously Chair of Venture Taranaki Trust, Chair of the Western Institute of Technology Taranaki, Director of Tui Ora Limited, Member of the Standing Committee of the Anglican Diocese of Waikato and Taranaki and serves as the Chair of It’s Finance Committee and is Chair of the Dame Malvina Major Foundation – Taranaki Committee.
+Robin was previously Chair of Venture Taranaki Trust and Chair of the Western Institute of Technology Taranaki Limited.
+Robin is currently a Director of Tui Ora Limited, Director of Toi Foundation Holdings Limited, Member of the Standing Committee of the Anglican Diocese of Waikato and Taranaki and serves as the Chair of its Finance Committee, Trustee of the Dame Malvina Major Foundation and is Chair of the Dame Malvina Major Foundation – Taranaki Committee.

-Robin is married to Barbara who has, and continues to support Robin throughout his professional career, as well their daughters Emma (corporate consultant, London) and Renee (process engineer, Auckland).
+Robin is married to Barbara who has, and continues to support Robin throughout his professional career, as well their daughters Emma (sustainability and environmental consultant, Auckland) and Renee (process engineer, Taranaki).

 Peter was appointed as a Trustee in June 2017.
 Following a long career in the banking industry both in New Zealand and Australia he and his wife Margaret semi- retired to a small farm block near Stratford in 2011.